czdyrski/Zdyrski_Unix_HW/README.md

 1. The file size is 6.1M.
 2. There are 2783 lines, 2744038 words and 11051939 bytes.
-3. There are 986 columns.
+3. There are 986 columns in this file.

 ###Attributes of `snp_position.txt`